Why Is It Important to Test Your Fire Pump?

 Fire pumps are the core of your fire suppression system, kicking into action while you wait for the fire brigade to arrive.
 They are essential rescue devices that can save lives and business establishments from disaster.

 Fire pumps supply the necessary water pressure to fire sprinklers and hose standpipes to control or contain a fire.
-Don’t get caught in an emergency situation unaware that your non-fire pump isn’t ready for the task.
+Don’t get caught in an emergency situation unaware that your pump isn’t ready for the task.
 Regular fire pump tests ensure that you and your business assets are protected from the threat of fire.

 Contact Performance Systems Integration today to learn more about fire pump testing and inspection.